 Step 2.
 Configure SFTP users

-To access the backend storage to upload, download or interact with the files you will need user accounts to log in via SFTP.
+To access the backend storage to upload, download or interact with the files you will need to create user accounts to login via SFTP.
 These users can be restricted to certain IP addresses, folders and file operations.
 Additionally you can disable insecure protocols and access to the Couchdrop platform.

 - Go to the user management tab under Admin within the Couchdrop product interface